 When to see a doctor

-See your doctor if the signs and symptoms of a pinched nerve last for several days and don't respond to self-care measures, such as rest and over-the-counter pain relievers.
+See your health care provider if the signs and symptoms of a pinched nerve last for several days and don't respond to self-care measures, such as rest and over-the-counter pain relievers.

 A pinched nerve occurs when too much pressure (compression) is applied to a nerve by surrounding tissues.